top of page

 Planning

-You should also map out the key milestones you have to hit for your project to be a success - for example, the end of your existing lease.
-The criteria for your new space should also be defined at this stage – not only size, location, and cost, but more detailed aspects such as services specification and energy efficiency.
-These should also be weighted or prioritised, as you are unlikely to get everything you want.
+Next, you should define the initial criteria for your new space should also be defined at this stage – not only size, location, and lease cost, but more detailed aspects such as services specification and energy efficiency.
+These should also be prioritised, as you are unlikely to get everything you want.

 Space Selection